zuhlke/engineering-posts/drafts/api-first-part-1.md

 The software development world is an ever-evolving landscape.
 Technologies and methodologies continuously evolve - each promising a more efficient and effective way to create high-quality software.
 One such approach that is gaining significant traction is *API-first* development.

-In this article series we will explore the idea behind API-first, look at practicable examples and [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator)'s new multiple specification files feature.
+In this article series, we will explore the idea behind API-first, look at practicable examples and [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator)'s new multiple specification files feature.

-> Note: Release 7.0.1 that will fix [issue 16419](https://github.com/OpenAPITools/openapi-generator/issues/16419) is expected to be released later this year.
-Until then multiple specification files are only supported by the CLI version.

 ### What does API-first mean?